 - (e) The court may amend its order at any time upon motion filed by either party. - (f) The court shall assess costs against the defendant and may award attorney fees to the victim in any case in which the court issues a protection from stalking, sexual assault or human trafficking order pursuant to this act.
-The court may award attorney fees to the defendant in any case where the court finds that the petition to seek relief pursuant to this act is without merit. - (g) A no contact or restraining provision in a protective order issued pursuant to this section shall not be construed to prevent: - (1) Contact between the attorneys representing the parties; - (2) a party from appearing at a scheduled court or administrative
+The court may award attorney fees to the defendant in any case where the court finds that the petition to seek relief pursuant to this act is without merit. - (g) A no contact or restraining provision in a protective order issued pursuant to this section shall not be construed to prevent: - (1) Contact between the attorneys representing the parties; - (2) a party from appearing at a scheduled court or administrative hearing; or - (3) a defendant or defendant's attorney from sending the plaintiff copies of any legal pleadings filed in court relating to civil or criminal matters presently relevant to the plaintiff. - (h) For the purposes of this section, "harassing" or "interfering with the privacy rights" includes, but is not limited to, utilizing any electronic tracking system or acquiring tracking information to determine the targeted person's location, movement or travel patterns. - Sec.
+9. K.S.A.

-1 hearing; or

-- (3) a defendant or defendant's attorney from sending the plaintiff copies of any legal pleadings filed in court relating to civil or criminal matters presently relevant to the plaintiff. - (h) For the purposes of this section, "harassing" or "interfering with the privacy" includes, but is not limited to, utilizing any electronic tracking system or acquiring tracking information to determine the targeted person's location, movement or travel patterns. - Sec.
-8. K.S.A.
 38-2243, 38-2244 and 38-2255 and K.S.A.
 2022 Supp.
-21-5427, 23-2707, 60-3107 and 60-31a06 are hereby repealed. - Sec.
-9. This act shall take effect and be in force from and after its publication in the statute book.
+21-5427, 23-2224, 23-2707, 60-3107 and 60-31a06 are hereby repealed.